waelkarman/bunch-linux-manifests/docs/index.md

 <img src="miscellaneous/sensorappipc.png" width="400" height="300">

+Wiring:<br>
+> GPIO[17] for Passive Buzzer signal<br/>
+> GPIO[18] for Button Signal<br/>

-The *sensor-app* allows the user to check the status of the supported sensors and control them directly from the UI.
+The *sensor-app* is build like a grid and each supported sensor have a spot in the grid.
+The sensor-app allows the user to check the status of the supported sensors and control them directly from the UI.
+For example connecting a button as aforementioned, and pressing it, is possible to read on the sensors-app the state of the button as Pressed/Released furthermore touching on the sensor-app the spot reserved to the passive buzzer the buzzer will ring.

 The app is developed in Qt, while the services are implemented in Python and C++.
 The Python services rely on the pi-blaster and raspi-gpio libraries, while the C++ services utilize a custom library that directly writes to the SYS filesystem of the operating system, corresponding to the following operations:
 > echo [numGPIO] \> /sys/class/gpio/export<br/>